 Is this really true?

-Functional medicine and lifestyle doctor Sachin Patel has an answer for this common statement.
+Functional medicine and lifestyle doctor Sachin Patel has an answer to this common statement.

 Why are patients told “there is nothing you can do” for a disease that is caused by something they are [in fact] doing?